abonzini/ODLBoardGame/CardDatabase/readme.md

 CardData/CardPictures -> **\[expansion\]** -> **\[class\]**

-There's also an *index.csv* file in base directory that correlates the card number (id) with the corresponding expansion/class for the program to easily find the desired card (not too much use for users).
+There's also an *index.csv* file in base directory that correlates the card number (id) with the corresponding card type and expansion/class for the program to easily find the desired card